Your Practice Online

 Age-Related Macular Degeneration (AMD)

+What is the Macula?
 What is Dry AMD (Age-related Macular Degeneration)?

 Dry AMD is an aging process that causes accumulation of waste product under the macula leading to the formation of drusen.
 Drusen are yellow spots or deposits under the macula which gradually enlarge with time.
 Large drusen can damage the light receptor cells of the macula leading to gradual worsening of central vision.